xiaolvmu/villec2-kernel/README.md

 Maybe today is L-Day :)

 # Credits
 @ivanich for the Pyramid kernel(brunch cm-12.1).
 He's a great developer!
+99% is his work.
 @Sultanxda for help.
 Without his help, I don't almost know how to solve the errors when compiling.